How Initial Approval Works in Health Insurance ?

 The Role of Initial Approval in Health Insurance

-Initial approval in health insurance, also called pre-authorisation, is granted by the insurance company or third-party administrator (TPA) for medical treatment or medical procedures.
+What is pre-authorization in health insurance?
+In simple terms, it means obtaining initial approval from your insurer or third-party administrator (TPA) for a medical treatment or procedure.
 This step is crucial in the cashless claim process, as it indicates that your insurer has acknowledged the claim and will assess it based on the initial information provided.
-Additionally, initial approval ensures that the treatment being requested is both medically necessary and covered by the insurance plan.
+Initial approval confirms that the requested treatment is medically necessary and covered under your insurance plan.
 It can also help lower costs, prevent harmful medication interactions, and eliminate unnecessary treatments.

 Understanding Initial Approval in Detail